EngineerBetter/engineerbetter-hugo/content/blog/ci-shootout-getting-started.md

 At EngineerBetter we've evaluated four self-hosted CI systems in order to compare them against each other: [Jenkins](https://www.jenkins.io/), [Concourse](https://concourse-ci.org/), [Tekton](https://tekton.dev/) and [Argo Workflows](https://argoproj.github.io/workflows/).
 For each CI system we've created some pipelines that:

-1. Runs pre-deployment static analysis over various forms of Infrastructure as Code configuration
+* Run pre-deployment static analysis over various forms of Infrastructure as Code configuration
-2. Deploys a [Kubernetes](https://kubernetes.io/) cluster to a staging environment
+* Deploy a [Kubernetes](https://kubernetes.io/) cluster to a staging environment
-3. Deploys the [Sock Shop](https://github.com/microservices-demo/microservices-demo) application to the cluster
+* Deploy the [Sock Shop](https://github.com/microservices-demo/microservices-demo) application to the cluster
-4. Runs an acceptance test on the deployed application
+* Run an acceptance test on the deployed application
-5. Promotes the deployment by triggering an identical production pipeline
+* Promote the deployment by triggering an identical production pipeline

-In order to achieve this, we used and are going to be evaluating each of the following use cases for these four CI systems:
+We evaluated each of the following use cases for these four CI systems:

 1. ***[Install and configure the CI system](#1-install-and-configure-the-ci-system)***
 2. ***[Run a "Hello, World" task](#2-run-a-hello-world-task)***